Novak Djokovic's Ranking, Stats, Career Highlights, Famous Rivalries And More

 Becoming one of the greatest players of all time

-If 2009 and 2010 was relatively barren for him in terms of Grand Slam wins, 2011 saw Novak Djokovic enjoy one of the best seasons in the history of the game.
+If 2009 and 2010 were relatively barren for him in terms of Grand Slam wins, 2011 saw Novak Djokovic enjoy one of the best seasons in the history of the game.
 The Serbian won three Grand Slam titles in 2011, namely the Australian Open, the Wimbledon Open and the US Open.
-He enjoyed a 41-match winning streak that year, and ended the year with a record of 70 wins and only six losses.
-Novak Djokovic also reached the summit of the world rankings for the first time in his career, and was adjudged the International Tennis Federation World Champion for 2011.
+He enjoyed a 41-match winning streak that year and ended it with a record 70 wins and a mere six losses.
+Novak Djokovic also reached the summit of the world rankings for the first time in his career and was adjudged the 2011 International Tennis Federation World Champion.

-In the next three years, Novak Djokovic won around ten Masters titles and three Grand Slams, and was a regular visitor at the top of the world rankings.
+In the next three years, Novak Djokovic won ten Masters titles and three Grand Slams and was a regular visitor to the top of the world rankings.
 In 2015, he enjoyed yet another dream run as he won the Australian Open, the Wimbledon Open and the US Open.
 He also reached the finals of the French Open that year, becoming the third man in the history of tennis to reach all four Grand Slam finals in a calendar year.
-Djokovic created a season-record of 15 consecutive finals, making it to the championship match of every tournament that he participated in, and winning 11 titles.
-He also set a record of most points accumulated in a season as the top-ranked player in the world with 16,585 ATP points.
+Djokovic created a season record of reaching 15 consecutive finals, making it to the championship match of every tournament that he participated in, and winning 11 of them.
+He also set a record for most points accumulated in a season as the top-ranked player in the world with 16,585 ATP points.

-In 2018, Novak Djokovic became the first and the only player to date to complete the Career Golden Masters (winning all nine ATP Masters events) when he won the Cincinnati Masters title by defeating Roger Federer in the final.
-Djokovic created the record for most Australian Open men’s singles titles when he won his seventh title in 2019 against Rafael Nadal.
+In 2018, Novak Djokovic became the first and only player to date to complete the Career Golden Masters (winning all nine ATP Masters events) when he won the Cincinnati Masters title by defeating Roger Federer in the final.
+Djokovic also set the record for most Australian Open men’s singles titles when he won his seventh title in 2019 against Rafael Nadal.

 In 2023, Novak Djokovic broke German legend Steffi Graff’s record of 377 weeks at the pole position of the world rankings.
 He also broke the record for most Grand Slam wins by a player in men’s singles events, previously held by Rafael Nadal (22 Grand Slam wins).
 Djokovic also became the first man in the history of tennis to win three Career Grand Slams when he won the French Open in 2023 against Norwegian tennis player Casper Ruud.